Stagecoach Kid: Plot

 Mr. Arnold returns to the sheriff's office and discloses in the presence of the sheriff, Chito, Birdie, and Parnell that his daughter, Jessie, exchanged her dress for boy's clothing.
 As the entire entourage leaves town to find Jessie, Thatcher and Clint enter the sheriff's office, kill the lone deputy, free Parnell and ride off.
 Thatcher tells Parnell to leave the area, promising to pay him part of the money from the strong box.
 Chito and Mr. Arnold find Dave and Jessie.
 Jessie reveals herself as a girl, which Dave already knew.

-Parnell returns, telling Clint not to reveal that to Thatcher; and, that he plans to deal with Jessie.
+Parnell returns, telling Clint not to reveal his presence to Thatcher; and, that he plans to deal with Jessie.
 Thatcher falsely tells Mr. Arnold that he sold Arnold's cattle for $20,000 and he is holding the money from the sale.
 Jessie tells her father she no longer desires to go back to San Francisco as she is attracted to Dave.
 Jessie expresses her attraction to Dave, but he politely rebuffs her.
 Parnell sees the pair and begins shooting at Jessie.
 Dave chases him off.
 Parnell heads to the Arnold ranch house where he demands Thatcher pay him.
 Thatcher refuses and Parnell kills him.
 As Parnell and Clint force Mr. Arnold to open his safe, Dave, Chito and Jessie ride up and a short gunfight ensues.
 Parnell offers to take Mr. Arnold hostage, promising to release him if Parnell and Clint are allowed to get away.
 Jessie agrees, but Dave believes they intend to kill Mr. Arnold.
 Dave works his way to the roof of the ranch house and jumps on Parnell and Clint as they exit with Mr. Arnold.
 A fist fight ensues.
 Dave whips Parnell, but shoots him dead when Parnell attempts to fire at him.
 Chito subdues Clint.

 Mr. Arnold gives his blessing for Dave and Jessie to marry.
 Birdie, in a wedding dress, tells Chito she intends to marry him.
 Chito hurriedly rides off with Birdie chasing him on foot.